gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-If the responder to do not support any of the protection solutions offered by the association initiator in the Protection Soluiton Parameters {{sctp-DTLS-chunk-init-options}} SCTP will send an ABORT chunk immediately after COOKIE-ECHO/COOKIE-ACK handshaking that will include the error cause "Error in DTLS Chunk" {{eprotect}} and containing the Extra Cause "No Common Protection Solution".
+If the responder to do not support any of the protection solutions offered by the association initiator in the Protection Soluiton Parameters {{sctp-DTLS-chunk-init-options}} SCTP will send an ABORT chunk in response to the INIT chunk (Section 5.1 of {{RFC9260}}, including the error cause "Error in DTLS Chunk" {{eprotect}} and containing the Extra Cause "No Common Protection Solution".

 ## Critical Error from DTLS {#eengine}